leahvelleman/fsmcontainers/README.md

 * `fsmdict`: A finite state transducer that you interact with like a (potentially infinite, reversible) mapping.
 Supports all `dict` methods and operators, plus inversion, composition, concatenation, and others.
 * `fsmset`: A finite state acceptor that you interact with like a (potentially infinite) set.
 Supports all `set` methods and operators, plus composition with `fsmdict`s.

 These classes have very different time behavior than standard `dict` and `set`.
-Mutation is not currently supported, and creation and composition are not guaranteed to be fast.
+Mutation, creation, composition, and `len()` are not guaranteed to be fast.
+(If you don't need composition, and just need a fast r eversible mapping, you want [bidict](https://bidict.readthedocs.io/en/latest/basic-usage.html).)
 Their advantage is that inversion and lookup remain fast even when a long chain of transducers is composed together.
 This makes them useful in natural language processing.

 Keys and values in an fsmdict, and items in an fsmset, must either be strings or have a converter provided which converts them to and from strings.
 A converter for tuples of strings is included.